 Hunger in Iraq remains a big concern.
 Over 13 years since the U.S.-led invasion of Iraq, the country continues to slip closer to starvation.
 As U.S. military numbers have increased in the country to just over 4,600 troops, Secretary of State John Kerry outlined additional spending to provide aid to the people of Iraq.
 His statement, released in April, cites the severe humanitarian crisis facing the country.

-To alleviate hunger in Iraq, the State Department plans to spend an additional $155 million in humanitarian assistance, bringing the total to $778 million provided to the people of Iraq since fiscal year 2014.
+To alleviate hunger in Iraq, the State Department plans to spend an additional $155 million in humanitarian assistance, bringing the total to $778 million provided to the people of Iraq since the fiscal year 2014.
 While commendable, this aid is dwarfed by the estimated $2 trillion the U.S. has spent on the war effort in that country and does not go nearly far enough to help solve the problem.

 Iraq’s food shortage stems from displacement in the country.
 The Islamic State (IS) is still in open conflict with the Iraqi government forcing many from their homes, including farmers.
 Fighting in areas such as Salahuddin, Nineveh, Kirkuk and Anbar have greatly reduced or halted the food generated in these important growing regions, increasing hunger in Iraq.
 The U.N. estimates more than 3.4 million Iraqis have been displaced in the fighting so far.